engineyard/ey-docs/pages/appcloud_updates_september_2011.md

 September 1st, 2011

 HAProxy configuration was modified to remove the nbproc parameter.
 Use of nbproc is not best practice.
-Within in Cloud, it can cause restart problems and the HAProxy stats url to show only the stats for the worker in question (not for all).
+It can cause restart problems and the HAProxy stats url to show only the stats for the worker in question (not for all).